rosiepiee/-/README.md

 Online- HIII!!!

-Busy- Using chilling and I don't wanna be bothered (Unless your my bf, sis, or friends!)
+Busy- Using chilling and I don't wanna be bothered (Unless you're my bf, sis, or friends!)

 Away- Afk, away from my computer, leave a whisp if you need anything!